Tuition and Fees

 If you are aware that your loan is going to be delayed for any reason, and that you may not make the payment deadline, it is your responsibility to provide a proof of assessment notice confirming your funding.

-Payment may also be made via internet banking though several of Canada’s chartered banks.
+While we encourage domestic students to pay through the convenient PayMyTution portal, payment may also be made via internet banking though several of Canada’s chartered banks.
 St. Thomas will be notified of the payment within 24 hours and your student account will be updated accordingly.
 Currently, payment can be made at the following:

 The account number required to set up your account for internet banking includes your six or seven digit STU identification number as well as the first four or three letters of your last name.
 For example: